-The configuration of the laced quadrupole is optimized for maximum focusing strength, or B'L. Fundamental to the design of drift tube quadrupoles is the severe constraint on the size of the magnets due to insertion of the magnets into drift tubes.
+The configuration of the laced quadrupole is optimized for maximum focusing strength, or B'L. Fundamental to the design of drift tube quadrupoles is the severe constraint on the magnet size due to the insertion of the quadrupoles into drift tubes.
 For the laced quadrupole, the length and outside diameter of the magnet cannot be increased over those of the conventional magnet since either type of magnet must fit into the same size drift tube.
-Given this constraint, we increase the focusing strength by increasing the current in the coil and by increasing the poletip length.
+Given this constraint, we increase the focusing strength by increasing the current-turns product in the coil and by increasing the poletip length.
 The design changes that allow this are detailed below.